 IVF has many steps, and it takes several months to complete the whole process.
 It sometimes works on the first try, but many people need more than 1 round of IVF to get pregnant.
-IVF definitely increases your chances of pregnancy if you’re having fertility problems, but there’s no guarantee — everyone’s body is different and IVF won’t work for everyone.
+IVF definitely increases your chances of pregnancy if you’re having fertility problems and looking for infertility treatments in Gauteng, South Africa.
+But there’s no guarantee — everyone’s body is different and IVF won’t work for everyone.

 Intracytoplasmic Sperm Injection (ICSI) is performed as an additional part of an IVF treatment cycle where a single sperm is injected into each egg to assist fertilisation using very fine micro-manipulation equipment.
 In most cases, ICSI can be used to overcome severe male infertility.

 Intracytoplasmic sperm injection is recommended for couple’s who have been diagnosed with male fertility issues such as low sperm count, low sperm morphology or motility, anti-sperm antibodies or have previously had a vasectomy or unsuccessful vasectomy reversal.